Buick Indy V6 engine

-The Buick Indy V6 engine is a powerful turbocharged, 3.0–3.4 L, V-6, Indy car racing internal combustion engine, designed and produced by Buick for use in the C.A.R.T.
-PPG Indy Car World Series, and later the IRL IndyCar Series; between 1982 and 1997.
+The Buick Indy V6 engine is a powerful turbocharged, 3.0–3.4 L, V-6, Indy car racing internal combustion engine, designed and produced by Buick for use in the CART PPG Indy Car World Series, and later the IRL IndyCar Series; between 1982 and 1997.
 It shares the same architecture, and mechanical design, and is based on the Buick V6 road car engine.
 A slightly destroked 3.0-liter V6 engine was also used in the March 85G and March 86G IMSA GTP sports prototypes.

+Though the Buick engine never won a CART series race, it did see some success at the Indianapolis 500, which was sanctioned singly by USAC.
+This was largely because USAC permitted the non-overhead cam "stock block" pushrod engines a higher level of turbocharger "boost" (55 inHG) than CART's rules allowed.
+This made the engine attractive to smaller teams competing in the Indy 500; giving them a chance to compete with the higher budget teams, many of which ran the powerful Ilmor-Chevy or the Cosworth.
+Though the Buick engine had notorious reliability issues for the 500 miles, it often excelled in qualifying.
+Pancho Carter won the pole position with a Buick at the 1985 Indianapolis 500, and Gary Bettenhausen was the fastest qualifier in 1991.
+Roberto Guerrero became the first driver to break the 230 mph barrier in time trials, winning the pole for the 1992 race.
+Jim Crawford led eight laps and finished 6th in 1988, and Al Unser Sr. notched Buick's best Indy finish with a third in 1992.